Show All Answers

 The Election day for City council positions are held in May, annually.
 Please visit the Calendar section of the website for early voting days and times and election date and times.

 Per UDC Chapter 10, Section 10.3, Sub-section (5), by Permit, a Temporary Sign is allowed on private property.
 Only one Sign is allowed for a thirty (30) day period during any consecutive 4-month period.
-To request a Permit, customers must submit, in person at City Hall the following:
+To request a Temporary Sign Permit, customers must submit, in person at City Hall or by email to the Code Compliance Officer the following:

-The Temporary Sign Permit Application must be approved before erecting you sign.
+The Temporary Sign Application and Universal Application must be approved before erecting your sign.
 Signs can only be placed on private property.
 Please refer to the UDC Chapter 10 for more details.

 If you receive a Warning Notice or Final Notice for an Ordinance or Code violation, it means there is a compliance concern.
 All questions and inquiries need to be brought to the Code Compliance Officer Amber Little who can be reached at 210-698-0900 ext.
 205 or by email.